matkozak/KozakAndKaksonen2022/README.md

 and several quantifications, for example extraction of intensities for FRAP analysis or recording subjective assessments on blinded images.

-`frapr` is a set of scripts I used to load, average, normalize and fit FRAP data.
-This code is pretty old and not very pretty; I plan on publishing a refactored version, but this is what went into the paper.
+`frapr` is a set of R scripts I used to load, average, normalize and fit FRAP data.